 How can HR Green help?

 You do not have to tackle this alone.
-HR Green professionals have completed the requirements for the AWWA Utility Risk and Resilience Certificate Program.
+HR Green professionals have completed the requirements for the AWWA Utility Risk and Resilience Certificate Program for potable water treatment plants and distribution systems.
 Contact us today for assistance in meeting the requirements of the American Water Infrastructure Act of 2018.